 - Support through a family health crisis

 Student Minds has also created two separate websites.
-One is an online resource for postgraduate research students.
-Most recently, they developed Student Space to provide resources and advice relating to coronavirus.
+One is The Wellbeing Thesis, an online resource for postgraduate research students.
+Most recently, they developed Student Space to provide resources and advice relating to coronavirus, which is continuing to support students during the uncertainty of student life.

 Advice for parents, friends or staff